radshag/PhoneGap-Geofencing/README.md

 Using this plugin requires [Cordova iOS](https://github.com/apache/incubator-cordova-ios).

 1. Make sure your Xcode project has been [updated for Cordova](https://github.com/apache/incubator-cordova-ios/blob/master/guides/Cordova%20Upgrade%20Guide.md)
-2. Drag and drop the .h and .m files from the DGGeofencing folder in Finder to your Plugins folder in XCode.
+2. Drag and drop the DGGeofencing.h and DGGeofencing.m files from the DGGeofencing folder in Finder to your Plugins folder in XCode.
 3. Add the .js files to your `www` folder on disk, and add reference(s) to the .js files using <script> tags in your html file(s)

     <script type="text/javascript" src="/js/plugins/Geofencing.js"></script>